Brand identity constantly evolves, and changes in public opinion and bad press can tarnish a company’s brand.

 Uber’s rebrand is a powerful example of how design can influence consumer opinion.

-It’s important to equip your business with equally powerful strategies when it’s time for your own rebrand.
+It’s crucial to equip your business with equally powerful strategies when it’s time for your own rebrand.

 We’ve written in detail about effective rebranding strategies.
-Here are a few key branding tips that you should consider:
+Here are a few essential branding tips that you should consider:

 - Make sure your new branding is used consistently anywhere your customers engage with your business.